This degree course is accredited by University College Birmingham.

 This is a flexible, work-based degree that supports employers to develop their staff to the point of qualification and registration as a physiotherapist with the Health and Care Professions Council.
 Apprentices are also then entitled to become a member of the Chartered Society of Physiotherapy (CSP).

-What it will give you is the empowering skills you need to use to diagnose and rehabilitate across a range of conditions affecting the body systems.
+The course will give you the empowering skills you need to use to diagnose and rehabilitate across a range of conditions affecting the body systems.
 You will also learn how to prevent illness and disease through promoting healthy living and educating service users, and apply a wealth of knowledge to complex situations to ensure safe and effective practice, building on the anatomical knowledge you will gain.

 You also have use of some of the most cutting edge training facilities for the off-the-job element of the apprenticeship.
 These include UCB’s purpose-built Health Hub and strength and conditioning suite at the new Moss House building (open 2019).